mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

         return f"ListNode with val {self.val}"
 ```

-We can now play around with it like so.
-Note how the head of the list is our variable `head`, and how we have to iteratively append `.next` to access deeper nodes, since we can't type an index like `[1]` or `[2]` to reach them.
+We can now play around with our `ListNode` class.
+Notice how the head of the list is our variable `head`, and how we have to iteratively append `.next` to access deeper nodes, since we can't type an index like `[1]` or `[2]` to reach them.

 {% include header-python.html %}
 ```python